 For more information about oxygen sensors Click Here.

 The Exhaust Gas Recirculation (EGR) system uses a vacuum actuated or electronic valve between the intake and exhaust manifolds to recirculates a small amount of exhaust back into the intake manifold.
 This occurs when the engine is at normal temperature and is accelerating or running under a heavy load.
 The exhaust gas dilutes the air/fuel mixture slightly to reduce combustion temperatures.
 This does two things; it reduces the formation of oxides or nitrogen (NOX) in the combustion chamber, and

 it helps the engine resist detonation (spark knock).
 If the EGR valve fails, or it is not flowing properly due to an accumulation of carbon

 under the valve, it can set an EGR trouble code.
-The fix is to observe and test the operation of the EGR valve and system, and to clean or remove any carbon deposits under the valve or in the intake manifold. for more information about the EGR system, Click Here.
+The fix is to observe and test the operation of the EGR valve and system, and to clean or remove any carbon deposits under the valve or in the intake manifold EGR passages.
+On Ford vehicles, EGR codes are often caused by a defective DPFE sensor in the EGR system.
+For more information about the EGR system, Click Here.